Toyontewo/bank_app/README.md

 # Trust Bank Money App

-A simple command-line banking application written in Python.
-This app simulates a basic banking system allowing users to register, log in, manage their account, and transfer funds—all data is persisted in a CSV file.
+This is a simple command-line banking application written in Python.
+It simulates a basic banking system that allows users to register, log in, manage their accounts, and transfer funds.
+All data is obtained from a CSV file.

 ## Features